GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-14.md

 `io.grpc:grpc-alts:1.25.0` and `io.grpc:grpc-core:1.23.0` cannot appear in
 the classpath at the same time.
 If dependency mediation selects both `io.grpc:grpc-alts:1.25.0` and `io.grpc:grpc-core:1.23.0`, the build fails; and the developer must fix the conflict before they can proceed.

+Rapidly changing, pre-1.0 projects with unstable APIs can use hard requirements such as such as `<version>[0.24.0]</version>` for intraproject dependencies to ensure their modules all work together.
-OpenCensus did not do this, and as a result there have been several problems when different versions of different OpenCensus artifacts did not work with each other.
-This technique is more helpful for libraries that are changing rapidly than for more stable libraries.
+OpenCensus did not do this, and as a result there have been several problems when different versions of different OpenCensus artifacts that did not work with each other appeared in other projects' classpath at the same time.
+It is at best a stopgap measure that should be discarded once the API stabilizes.

 Even if all hard requirements can be satisfied, version ranges override the normal Maven algorithm for selecting among different versions of the